Drackass/Todo-List/README.md

 ✅ This repository is made to contain a simple todo-list project done in supersimple.dev's javascript training course.
 <a href='https://drackass.github.io/Todo-List/'>Demo</a>

-Readme.md original by super simple.dev
+original project by super simple.dev